 The traditional Thanksgiving menu that my family enjoys each year is really nice, but it's not very festive so I always try to liven things up by making something cute to serve.

 This year I was inspired to make these whimsical chocolate turkey cups after seeing some metal turkey candle holders. (affiliate link)

 As soon as I saw the turkeys with their long spindly legs and a big plume of feathers I knew I had to recreate some out of chocolate.
 I just love it when something like this quirky holiday decoration inspires me to get into the kitchen.

 As you can see, the chocolate version is quite different in design, but it's equally kooky.
 I started by making a chocolate cup using a small plastic shot glass as a mold.
 I just had to add the skinny turkey legs and decided to make them out of chocolate too.

-To make the plume of feathers which wraps around the back of the chocolate cup, I chose to use candy clay because it’s flexible enough to bend but firm enough to hold it’s shape and it tastes like chocolate so it pairs beautifully with the rest of the treat.
+To make the plume of feathers that wraps around the back of the chocolate cup, I chose to use candy clay because it's flexible enough to bend but firm enough to hold its shape and it tastes like chocolate so it pairs beautifully with the rest of the treat.

 I love using candy clay instead of fondant to decorate my treats Candy clay tastes so much better and looks just as good.
 Plus it's super easy to make at home using 2 ingredients.

 If you are interested in learning more about how to work with candy clay, be sure to check out my new book, Candy Clay Creations.
 It's over 100 pages of detailed step-by-step instructions and tutorials for working with candy clay.
 It's now available in both printed and e-book formats.
 Check it out, here.

 You are going to need to make a batch of candy clay before you make these sweet little chocolate turkeys.
 Take a look at this video to see how you can make these fun Thanksgiving desserts in your own kitchen.